-Most online course creators don’t have any formal training in teaching, creating a curriculum, or video production.
+Most online course creators don’t have any formal training in teaching, creating a curriculum, video production, or even how to record sound.
 Despite that, they’re able to create high-quality and impactful courses that change the lives of their students.
 One of the trickiest aspects we’ve found in creating an online course is capturing high-quality audio for your videos.
 Unfortunately, it’s not as simple as just speaking into your camera or laptop and coming out with studio quality sound.

 Instead, learning how to record quality sound for your online course requires a bit of preparation—and maybe some finessing in post process.